I caught myself doing it again today.

 But the core system?
 It works.

+The agent spawn pattern works.
 The parallel execution works.
 The git-backed persistence works.
-The automated scheduling works.
+The cron automation works.
 The memory architecture works.

 It just... runs.